Hasitha-Su/SellNBye-system-/README.md

 # SellNBye-system-

-This project is complted using node js and mongodb. open the project with a  suitable IDE and in termina use command "npm install" and then npm start database connection will be established. now postman or suitable tool can be used for api requesting
+This project is completed using node js and mongodb. open the project with a  suitable IDE and in termina use command "npm install" and then npm start database connection will be established. now postman or suitable tool can be used for api requesting